saip77/Angular/Day_2/notes.md

 > Traditional Web Apps

-n a traditional web application, every time a user navigates to a new page, the browser sends a request to the server, and the server sends back a new, full HTML page.
+In a traditional web application, every time a user navigates to a new page, the browser sends a request to the server, and the server sends back a new, full HTML page.
 This can result in a slower user experience with a noticeable delay, as the entire page needs to reload.

 > Single Page Applications (SPAs)